 Most cyclists operate from vague folklore.
 "300 watts is good."
 "4 watts per kilo is where it gets serious."
 "Pros do 6."
 Those rules of thumb are directionally right, but they skip the detail that matters: which number is you, and what does that mean for what you should be training for.

-This is the age-group FTP benchmarking framework we use with Not Done Yet coaching members in 2026.
+This is the age-group FTP benchmarking framework we use with members of the Not Done Yet coaching community in 2026.
 It pulls from two decades of Coggan's published W/kg reference tables, modern Zwift category thresholds, and the pattern of what we actually see when riders submit their power files.
 It is deliberately conservative.
 Nothing here is an aspirational ceiling.

 The W/kg bands that actually matter